-With the largest city-owned urban park system in the world, Philadelphia is among the greenest cities in the nation and home to seemingly endless trails, riverfronts, parks and outdoor opportunities.
+With one of the largest city-owned urban park systems in the world, Philadelphia is home to seemingly endless trails, riverfronts, parks and outdoor opportunities.

 Intimate, tree-lined city streets lead to signature parks that define each of Philadelphia’s neighborhoods.
 The parks offer a space to escape the hustle and bustle of city life, providing an oasis to relax, eat, play and stroll.